FastAPI Fundamentals: Data Serialization and Pydantic

 This was a simple introduction to Pydantic, but it should give you an idea of the functionality that Pydantic brings to FastAPI applications.

-For additional information, check out the docs for Pydantic and some example code.
+For additional information, check out the docs for Pydantic and some other stuff.
 FastAPI docs .